Cozy Peach Kitchen

 Seitan is made from wheat gluten, the main protein in wheat.
 Because of its texture, seitan is used in meat alternatives like "chik'n nuggets" or meatless sausages (aka soy-sages).

-You can make your own seitan using vital wheat gluten, which can be at most health food stores or online.
+You can make your own seitan using vital wheat gluten, like with my vegan Italian sausage recipe.
+Seitan is available at most health food stores or online.

 Textured Vegetable Protein